10 pieces of advice for advanced material and physical sciences start-ups

 - Treat capital-raising as a business development exercise

-- Keep it complicated stupid
+- Keep it complicated (but not too complicated)

 - Allocate time efficiently